AnneKammenhed/togetherinlund/README.md

 When looking at the social media links in explorer, there is a line under the icons that is not visible in the other tested screen-readers.

 I ran the W3C HTML Validator and W3C CSS Validator (Jigsaw) a number of times and there was a couple of issued that I wasn't able to correct.
 For the hero image the W3C HTML Validator sais "Section lacks heading.
-Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed." althoug I added a div-element so the section.
-I tried different options for the link to youtube.
+Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed."
+I added a div-element so the section.
+Another issue that turned up in testing is the link to youtube.
+I tried some different options.
 The W3C HTML Validator sais that "The frameborder attribute on the iframe element is obsolete."
 However I was not able to fix it so the link is still in html.

 The W3C CSS Validator came back with a warning about the imported fonts.
 _______________________